 Targeted Calls for Research

-Submissions are always welcome via the Community Research Priorities Portal.
+Submissions can be made via the Community Research Priorities Portal.
 This portal enables community and professional groups to submit research topics to NHMRC that may be underfunded or have a significant research knowledge gap.
 If prioritised, submissions may be developed into a TCR.

 For more information, visit the Community Research Priorities Portal.

-A TCR into Nutrition in Aboriginal and Torres Strait Islander Peoples is now closed.
+- Nutrition in Aboriginal and Torres Strait Islander peoples (2018)

-A TCR into Healthy Ageing of Aboriginal and Torres Strait Islander Peoples is now closed.
+- Healthy Ageing of Aboriginal and Torres Strait Islander peoples (2018)

-NHMRC opened a TCR into Suicide Prevention in Aboriginal and Torres Strait Islander youth.
+- Suicide prevention in Aboriginal and Torres Strait Islander Youth (2013)

-NHMRC opened a TCR into Fetal Alcohol Spectrum Disorder among Aboriginal and Torres Strait Islander People.
+- Fetal Alcohol Spectrum Disorder among Aboriginal and Torres Strait Islander People (2012).

 Research priority areas